flathub-infra/flatpak-builder-lint/README.md

 Specifying local exceptions using `--user-exceptions` should be avoided for pipelines or cases where builds are being pushed to Flathub as it may hide errors which Flathub will fail on.
+In general, this option should be used at one's own risk, as some errors should never be ignored.

 For ignoring errors locally (for example in CI outside Flathub), the `--user-exceptions` argument can be used to point it to a local